Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows: Characterizing anisotropy in buoyancy driven bubbly flows

-Now that we have established Kolmogorov scaling in buoyancy driven bubbly flows, in the following we examine the probability distribution function (PDF) of the liquid velocity fluctuations for different $\Ga$ [see \fig{fig:hist}].
+In \fig{fig:hist} we plot the probability distribution function (PDF) of the liquid velocity fluctuations for different $\Ga$.
 The PDF of the vertical ($u^z$) velocity fluctuations are skewed as we expect more positive fluctuation in the wake of the bubbles~\cite{vivek_2016,pandey_2020}.
 The PDF of horizontal components is symmetric~\cite{riss18,chibbaro_2021,pandey_2020}.
 These PDF are consistent with what has been observed in earlier experiments and simulations at smaller $\Ga$~\cite{riss18}.
 We remark that, even though the flow fields at various $\Ga$ are visually different from one another, the shape of the distribution remains the same.

-To conclude, we demonstrate, for the first time, that at large enough $\Ga>1000$, the kinetic energy spectra shows the Kolmogorov scaling for range of scales between the bubble diameter and the dissipation scale.
-For scales smaller than $\eta$, the physics of pseudo-turbulence is recovered.
-Most of the earlier experiments on buoyancy driven bubbly flows have considered air bubbles of diameter $d \lesssim 5$mm in water, which correspond to $\Ga \lesssim 1000$~\cite{vivek_2016,risso_legendre_2010}.
-Our study suggests that experiments with air bubbles of diameter $d \geq 7.5$mm are needed to achieve $\Ga>1000$ and observe the Kolmogorov scaling range.